Immune activation triggers autism features in mice

 The work presents one of the first examples of a gene-environment interaction in autism.

 Since the early 1970s, epidemiologists have noticed that the rates of schizophrenia and autism are higher in women who contract influenza or rubella during pregnancy.
-Neuroscientists have also noticed high amounts of inflammation in post-mortem samples of autistic brains.
+Neuroscientists have also noticed high amounts of inflammation in post-mortem samples of brains from individuals with autism.
 Most recently, scientists have reported that children with autism tend to have a family history of autoimmune diseases such as type-1 diabetes and rheumatoid arthritis.

 "I think any one of these pieces [of evidence] can be severely criticized but, together, it seems like something's going on," says Damon Page, a post-doctoral fellow in Mriganka Sur's laboratory at the Massachusetts Institute of Technology.